nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot25](../assets/images/wonderland/screenshot25.png)

-One capability that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of **UID**, essentially allowing for a non-privileged user to change their UID to root.
+One capability that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of UID, essentially allowing for a non-privileged user to change their UID to root.

 To check which files have capabilities enabled, we use: